Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 DIC advantages:

-- No premiums; fully funded by VA
+- No premiums whatsoever — fully funded by the VA

-- Tax-free (SBP is taxable income)
+- Tax-free (SBP is taxable income, which is a significant distinction)

 - Includes additional allowances for children, aid and attendance